Persona 3 Portable for Modern Platforms Release Date Announced

-The release date for Persona 3 Portable for modern platforms have been revealed following the Persona Super Live concert earlier this week.
+The release date for Persona 3 Portable for modern platforms have been revealed following the Persona Super Live concert late 2022.

+Almost a decade and a half since its initial release, Persona 3 Portable still found its way into relevance, with no small thanks to its stylish younger sibling, Persona 5 Royal.

 Persona 3 Portable Release Date: January 19, 2023